games-on-whales/gow/apps/gamepad-ui/_index.md

 Restart Wolf.

 # Manual directory configuration
-Mount your lutris config and game directories.
-Paths are same as WolfLutris.
+Mount your lutris config and game directories by adding it in the .toml config file.
+Paths are same as the WolfLutris app.
 Check the relevant directories at [startup-10-create-dirs.sh](build/scripts/startup-10-create-dirs.sh)

 Proper documentation is coming soon (I would appreciate any help through PR)...

 # Current limitations
 - You can not open lutris from the Gamepad UI.
-- In-game overlay does not pop up when pressing the home button while in game.
+- In-game overlay does not pop up when pressing the home button while in-game.
 The in-game overlay provides options to pause/resume (freeze game state) or forcefully close the game.